andreaceccanti/test-ca/igi-test-ca/certs/README.md

 	a certificate which has the deprecated emailAddress field in the subject.
 	Note: the private key for this certificate is not encrypted.

+dn_with_parenthesis.cert.pem:
+	a certificate which has parenthesis in the CN.

 no_key_usage.cert.pem:
     a certificate missing the key usage and extended key usage extensions.